algorealmInc/Triggr/sdk/README.md

 # ⚡️ Triggr TypeScript SDK

-> Official TypeScript SDK for interacting with [Triggr](https://triggr.cloud) — the realtime, event-driven backend for Web3 developers.
+> Official TypeScript SDK for interacting with [Triggr](https://triggr.cloud) — the realtime, event-driven backend for Web3 applications.
 > Build apps that react to **on-chain events** and **sync data instantly** across clients, just like Firebase — but decentralized.

 ---